When it comes to choosing the best trolling motor battery there are three basic types:

 Lithium Iron Phosphate Batteries Reviewed:

 The top seller in the category on Amazon, the ExpertPower 100Ah battery has a 10-year lifetime warranty.
-It has a flat discharge curve holds above 12V for up to 95% of its capacity usage boosting run time over AGM batteries.
+It has a flat discharge curve that holds above 12V for up to 95% of its capacity usage boosting run time over AGM batteries.

 - Lightweight – 23lbs, less than half the weight of AGM equivalents

-- Battery Management System (BMS) protects it from overcharge, deep discharge, overloading, overheating and short circuit
+- Battery Management System (BMS) protects it from overcharge, deep discharge, overloading, overheating, and short circuit

 The Renogy Smart Lithium Iron Phosphate Battery is lightweight and durable and has an integrated smart battery management system to prevent damage and manage the charging/discharging process.

-- Lightweight – 27 pounds
+Lightweight – 27 pounds

-- Long cycle life and exceptional discharge performance
+Long cycle life and exceptional discharge performance

-- Suitable for marine use
+Suitable for marine use

 Dakota Lithium is a specialist manufacturer of Lithium Iron Phosphate batteries for trolling motors and other marine/fishing applications.